rmsk2/F256_Mandelbrot/README.md

 In Basic change to the relevant device (`drive 0` for the built in SD card slot or `drive 1` for an SD2IEC device with device number 8) and type `load "MANDELBROT.BAS"` followed by `run`.
 The program then asks for the iteration depth to use.
-I use typically 24 but larger values give a more precise result but are slower.
+I use typically 24.
+Larger values give a more precise result but lead to longer calculation times.
 At an iteration depth of 24 the calculation is finished after about 5 minutes.
 After that the program displays the finished picture while waiting for a key press.

 The makefile target `make upload` can be used to upload the machine language part of the software to the memory of the F256 via a USB connection to the F256 debug port.
 The target address is $2500 and after the upload it can be started by `call $2500`.